rust-embedded/discovery/microbit/src/10-punch-o-meter/gravity-is-up.md

 Perform a sanity check!

-You should already be able to write a program that continiously prints the accelerometer data on the RTT console from the [I2C chapter](../08-i2c/index.md).
+You should already be able to write a program that continuously prints the accelerometer data on the RTT console from the [I2C chapter](../08-i2c/index.md).
 Do you observe something interesting even when holding the board parallel to the floor with the LED side facing down?